ray5fjdeci/ray5fjdeci.github.com/ideas.md

   - Canvas art, where you offer a mobile app where customers can upload pictures from their recent vacations, and they are printed and delivered from local canvas printers (at a margin).
 The advantage is that you can expand geographically anywhere you have a few key local suppliers.
 Also, you don't worry about inventory, etc.
   - Home repair services, where you take a photo / video of whatever needs fixing and send it off to local repair shops (plumbers, electricians, etc.).
 You have a handyman in your pocket, with reviews to keep off the bad folks.
 - Insurance over Ethereum.
 The question is how you get "real world" input into Ethereum.
+- Shipping products out to customers is tough because there are usually many different sized boxes that you need.
+Since boxes are made in factories, and often with minimum order quantities that run into the thousands, it's crazy to order more than a couple of sizes for a small business (and they don't even fit all that well many times).
+What if there was a way to do better?
+Use a robotic arm + raw material to automatically build perfect sized boxes *each time*?

 It's clear that I've got *A LOT* of ideas, and this list will only grow larger with time.
 Hence, I need to figure out a way to validate ideas quickly.
 I'll put a process in place once I've tested a few of these ideas out.